tylim88/FireCall/README.md

 `onErrorLogging`: optional, `({ reqData, context, reqZodError?, resZodError?, err? })=>any`

-If you need a finer control, pass a function to it, the function receive an object that contains all the information you need to log.
+`reqData`: the request data
+`context`: Firebase function context callable
+`reqZodError`: may exist, the error that occurs when trying to parse the request data
+`resZodError`: may exist, the error that occurs when trying to parse the response data
+`err`: may exist, it is the **user defined error** you return to the handler(the response).
+Its type is unknown until there is user defined error in the response, which mean you don't need to type cast, FireCall will infer all the type for you.

+Note: Logging doesn't include saving it to a file or somewhere, it only logs it to the Firebase functions console.
+If you want to save the errors, then do it within function form.

-Whatever the function return, it will get logged on console.
+Whatever the function return, it will get logged on the console.

 ## Const Assertion